 Partnership splits ownership.
 Get everything in writing before you start or you'll regret it later.

-Most cleaning business owners choose LLC.
+Most people who start a cleaning business choose LLC.
 The liability protection matters when you're in someone's home or office every day.

 Register your business name and get your EIN